fabianschuiki/perplex/README.md

 - [ ] generalization to CFG, tiered parsing
 - [ ] location and span tracking
 - [ ] automated AST synthesis

+## License

+Perplex is licensed under the terms of the MIT license and the Apache License (Version 2.0), at your discretion.
+See [LICENSE-MIT](LICENSE-MIT) and [LICENSE-APACHE](LICENSE-APACHE) for details.